rlivingsus/misc/AllBooks.md

 - Parrish, Shane: The Great Mental Models: General Thinking Concepts
 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High
 - Paul, Annie Murphy: The Extended Mind
 - Peale, Norman: The Power of Positive Thinking
+- Pearl, Matthew: The Award
 - Pearlman, Jeff: The Last Folk Hero: The Life and Myth of Bo Jackson
 - Peck, Josh: Happy People are Annoying
 - Pelt, Shelby Van: Remarkably Bright Creatures
 - Pene du Bois, William: The Twenty-One Balloons
 - Pentecost, Kate: That Dark Infinity
+- Perkins, Bill: Die with Zero
 - Perlroth, Nicole: This is How They Tell Me the World Ends: The Cyberweapons Arms Race
 - Perry, Matthew: Friends, Lovers, and the Big Terrible Thing
 - Perry, Michael: Population: 485